getCUJO/QoOID/draft-ietf-ippm-qoo.md

 tool, bridging technical metrics with real-world application performance to enhance end-user satisfaction.

 # Known Weaknesses and open questions
-We have described a way of simplifying how the network requirements of applications can be compared to quality attenuation measurements.
-The simplification introduces several artifacts that may or may not be significant.
+A method has been described for simplifying the comparison between application network requirements and quality attenuation measurements.
+This simplification introduces several artifacts, the significance of which may vary depending on context.
+The following section discusses some known limitations.
-If new information emerges that indicate other tradeoffs are more fit for our purpose, we should switch before this Internet Draft moves further.
-In this section we discuss some known limitations.

 Volatile networks - in particular, mobile cellular networks - pose a challenge for network quality prediction, with the level of assurance of the prediction